AusClimateService/qqscale/README.md

 ## Data processing

-In general, QDC and QMBA can be achieved using the following scripts:
+In general, QDM and/or CDFm can be achieved using the following scripts:
 1. (optional) `ssr.py` to apply Singularity Stochastic Removal (SSR) to the input data (just for precipitation data when using multiplicative adjustment)
-1. `train.py` to calculate the adjustment factors between an *historical* and *reference* dataset (in QDC the reference dataset is a future model simulation; in QMBA it is observations)
+1. `train.py` to calculate the adjustment factors between an *historical* and *reference* dataset (in QDM the reference dataset is a future model simulation; in CDFm it is observations)
-1. `quantiles.py` to calculate the quantiles of the *target* data (i.e. the data to be adjusted - that's observational data for QDC or model data for QMBA)
+1. `quantiles.py` to calculate the quantiles of the *target* data (i.e. the data to be adjusted - that's observational data for QDM or model data for CDFm)
 1. `adjust.py` to apply the adjustment factors to the target data
-1. (optional) `match_mean_change.py` to match up the GCM and QDC mean change
+1. (optional) `match_mean_change.py` to match up the model and QDM mean change

 ### Large datasets